TheTrueBark/TyranidScreeps2.0/docs/hivemind.md

 ## Modules

 - **spawn** – Handles panic bootstrap and miner demand.
 Queues miner and hauler tasks so hauler count automatically scales with available miners.
-  Converts room state into HTM tasks consumed by the `spawnManager`.
+When no creeps remain the module clears the spawn queue and schedules a bootstrap worker so the colony can recover.
   Modules can be added later for building, defense or expansion logic.